 Understanding these concepts is one thing, feeling them is another.
 These drills are simple but incredibly powerful for training your body to find the bottom of the swing after the ball.

-Drill The Towel Drill
+The Towel Drill

 Final Thoughts

 Learning to hit the ball first, then the turf, comes down to understanding that your setup promotes a downward strike, and your downswing sequence moves the low point of your arc in front of the ball.
-Let the loft on your irons do the work of getting the ball airborne and focus your energy on the simple feelings of a forward weight shift and unwinding your body through impact.
+Let the loft on your irons do the work of getting the ball airborne, and focus your energy on the simple feelings of a forward weight shift and unwinding your body through impact.

-Translating these feelings to the course can still be a challenge, especially when faced with an tricky or unfamiliar shot.
-That’s one of the main reasons we designed Caddie AI.
-If you have an awkward lie in the rough and are unsure of how to make clean contact, you can snap a photo of your ball's lie, and we’ll give you simple, instant advice on the best way to play the shot.
-It’s like having an expert coach in your pocket, taking the guesswork out of those tough situations so you can swing with confidence.
+Translating these feelings to the course can still be a challenge, especially when faced with a tricky or unfamiliar shot.
+That's one of the main reasons we designed Caddie AI.
+If you have an awkward lie in the rough and are unsure of how to make clean contact, you can snap a photo of your ball's lie, and we'll give you simple, instant advice on the best way to play the shot.
+It's like having an expert coach in your pocket, taking the guesswork out of those tough situations so you can swing with confidence.